AlgoSecure/iotmap/doc/started.md

 IoTMap >
 ```
-As we can wee with the help command, IoTMap has four main modules: **database, sniffing, exploit and modelling**.
-The exploit and sniffing modules are works in progress and will not be introduce in this walkthrough.
+Te `help` command shows IoTMap has four main modules: **database, sniffing, exploit and modelling**.
+Exploit and sniffing modules are still work in progress and will not be introduced in this walkthrough.

 As it is the first run of IoTMap, we need to populate the database to generate a modelling.
-So we start with the **database** module
+To do so, start the **database** module:

 ```
 IoTMap > database